 POLYNEICES: One has to endure the idiocy of those who rule.

 JOCASTA: To join fools in their foolishness-that makes one sick. […] if you are not a regular citizen in the city, if you are exiled, then you cannot use parrhesia.
 That is quite obvious.
 But something else is also implied, viz., that if you do not have the right of free speech, you are unable to exercise any kind of power, and thus you are in the same situation as a slave.”
 Michel Foucault, Fearless Speech, p.29

 Willem's 2018 exhibition "Parrhesia" at Melina Mercouri focuses on confined sexualities from the untold histories of late, and long ago.
-It is an attempt to show that queer people are not a contemporary construct and in reminding his audience of that he intends to obliterate the much heard comment that “people have to get used to it”, in his opinion the public has had ample time to “get used to it”, in fact, he argues that “homophobia is an unnatural construct that is not witnessed in any other species on the planet”.
+It is a reminder that queer people are not a contemporary construct and by collectively remembering this he intends to obliterate the much-heard reamark that "people must still get used to it”, in his opinion the public has not only had ample time to “get used to it”, in fact, he argues that “homophobia is an unnatural construct that is not witnessed in any other species on the planet”.

 All works are made specifically for this space and have not been exhibited before.

 The exhibition will be open daily between 10.00 and 15.00 and again from 19.00 - 23.00hrs.